The Avada Live Interface

 Editing With The Element Controls

 When you edit the Options of a Container, Column, or Element (the pen icon), the Element Options panel opens in a Sidebar on the left of the page.
-If you prefer, you can change the Element Editing Mode setting in the Avada Live Preferences so that it opens in a standalone dialog instead.
+If you prefer, you can change the Element Editing Mode setting in the Avada Live Preferences to open it in a standalone dialog instead.
 Once you have set your preferred working position, it will open in that area from then on, unless you change it again.

-Now you can edit your element as you would in the back-end editor, with the main difference being you can see the element at the same time, and any changes you make to the element are reflected in real time on the page.
+Now you can edit the Avada Element as you would in the back-end editor, with the main difference being you can see the Element at the same time, and any changes you make to the Avada Element are reflected in real time on the page.

 Editing An Alement Example

-Depending on the Element you are editing, you will have a range of options and tabs which to configure the Element with.
+Depending on the Avada Element you are editing, you will have a range of options and tabs to configure it.
 Your changes will be visible on the page immediately.
-When you have completed editing the element, you can just move on to the next Element.
-There is no Save button at the bottom of the Element Options, as there is a Global Save button in the top right corner of the Avada Live.
-Simply click Save there whenever you wish to commit your changes.
+When you have completed editing the Element, you can move on to the next Element.
+There is no Save button at the bottom of the Element Options, as there is a Global Save button in the top-right corner of Avada Live.
+Click “Save” there whenever you wish to commit your changes.
 Note that this will clear the History States.

 Inline Editing

-You can customize the Avada Live Workspace to some degree, by setting your preferences.
+You can customize the Avada Live Workspace to some degree by setting your preferences.
 This is found in the main Toolbar, under the preferences icon.
 See the Avada Live Preferences doc for more information on these.
-There are also a range of shortcuts that can speed up your workflow in Avada Live.
+There is also a range of shortcuts that can speed up your workflow in Avada Live.
 These can be found on the Toolbar under Support > Shortcuts.

-In Avada Live, you don’t need to return to the WordPress dashboard to navigate to new pages.
-Once you have edited and saved a page, you can simply navigate to another page using the main menu and keep editing.
-If the Header Icons are blocking the menu, just click on the Preview Icon and then you can see the menu without any icons interfering.
+In Avada Live, you don’t need to return to the WordPress Dashboard to navigate to new pages.
+Once you have edited and saved a page, you can navigate to another page using the main menu and keep editing.
+If the Header Icons are blocking the menu, click the Preview Icon to see the menu without any icons interfering.

 Post Lock